 Hemmila holds a bachelor’s degree in social work from the College of St. Scholastica in Duluth, MN.
 She is currently pursuing a master’s degree in health care administration and inter-professional leadership from the University of California-San Francisco.

-Elizabeth Melby (known as Liz) is the Executive Assistant at the Institute for Clinical Systems Improvement (ICSI), supporting the President & CEO, and other staff.
+Elizabeth Melby (Liz) is the Executive Assistant at the Institute for Clinical Systems Improvement (ICSI), supporting the President & CEO, and other staff.
 She also supports the Board of Directors and is responsible for planning and execution of those meetings.
 Melby has been with ICSI for 13 years, and previously worked at HealthPartners for three years.
 She holds a bachelor’s degree in history from the University of Minnesota and a master’s degree in library and information systems from Dominican University in River Forest, IL.